ekovegeance/next-templates/README.md

 npx prisma studio
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+And see [Documentation](https://github.com/ekovegeance/Fullstack-Nextjs-Templates/blob/main/DOCS.md)

 ## Tech Stack